Fat camp shows China battling the bulge

 It is growing fatter faster than any developing nation except Mexico, with grave implications for the work force and economic growth in the world's second biggest economy.

 At the Bodyworks campus, they range in age from 7 to 55 and come from across China.
-Each pays 30,000 yuan ($4,696) for the six-week program.
+Each pays 30,000 yuan (2,900 pounds) for the six-week programme.

 For that, they get balanced meals and exercise for six hours each day.
 The regimen includes weight training, running, yoga and football.